How to replace circuit breaker

 Electrical

-Before starting, make sure to turn off the main power to the circuit you'll be working on.
-Then, use a voltage tester to confirm the power is off.
-Carefully remove the old circuit breaker and install the new one, making sure all connections are secure.
-Finally, turn the power back on and test the new circuit breaker to ensure it's working properly.
+Before starting, make sure to turn off the main power to the home at the main service panel.
+This ensures you can work safely without risk of electrical shock.
+Next, locate the faulty circuit breaker in the service panel.
+It may be tripped or labeled as the problem circuit.
+Use a screwdriver or circuit breaker tool to firmly remove the old breaker.
+Install the new replacement breaker, making sure it clicks into place securely.
+Finally, turn the main power back on and test the new circuit breaker to ensure it's working correctly.

 Step-by-Step Guide